DennisKoh135/enthusiastic-primrose-16065/src/pages/about.md

       - src/data/team/person-rn8q21222.json
   - type: cta_section
     title: Join the Club!
+    subtitle: >-
-    subtitle: 'Use the contact form if you are interested in communicating with the '
+      Use the contact form if you are interested in communicating with the advisors and presidents.
     actions:
       - label: Contact Us
         url: /contact